Antonio-R1/racing-js/README.md

 ![Game Island](img/game_island.gif)
 - See the controls for walking and the vehicles below.
 - Try to pass through as many spheres as possible before the fuel of the airplane finishes.
-- The blues spheres fill up the fuel of the airplane.
+- The blue spheres fill up the fuel of the airplane.

 ### Race (Multiplayer)
 This game is not finished and will be added later.